 The Best Yet … REALLY

 In October, we returned to the Casa Bernabé orphanage in Guatemala to heal through creative arts.
 This was our third collaboration with Casa Bernabé, and our I AM ART team led 9 workshops for 100 Guatemalan children during the weeklong camp.
-We picked up where we left off last year, and guided children into deeper understanding of themselves in God’s greater story or redemption.
+We picked up where we left off last year and guided children into a deeper understanding of themselves in God’s greater story of redemption.

 Check out this amazing photo montage from our storyteller, Emily Coffee with Sweet Justice Photography!

 I led a filmmaking workshop (a first for I AM ART) and guided the kids through producing a short engaging story.
 We wrote a script together about a group of teenagers who were running from their fears.
 In the end, the teens had to trust in the sacrifice of a stranger to be saved.
 The kids took on roles of acting, camera, sound, and even editing.
 In five days, we produced a short film and showcased it to everyone at our Art Show on Saturday.
 The kids were so proud of their accomplishments!
 It was such a blessing to help lead these kids in a new creative endeavor that taught them a deeper lesson.
 I was reminded again of the power of creative arts in telling a story that leads to healing.
 It really is overwhelming.
 Every year, I leave camp thinking we’ve reached the top of the experience, that there is no way future camps could top what we’ve done before.
 And, each time I am wholly surprised with the result.
 It just keeps getting better and better!